YultheConkor/DLFC_notebook/README.md

 # DLFC_notebook

-The notebook for DLFC(Deep Learning: Foundations and Concepts) created by YultheConkr.
+The notebook for DLFC(Deep Learning: Foundations and Concepts) created by YultheConkor.
 Here's the contents:

 1. The Deep Learning Revolution.
 [Notebook]